fsharp/fslang-design/RFCs/FS-1075-nullable-interop.md

 Don't fix this problem

-# Unresolved questions
+# Resolved questions
 [unresolved]: #unresolved-questions

+During the implementation the question came up:

-* [ ] Should we apply this rule to **all** Nullable-typed arguments on methods, not just optional ones, giving a value-to-Nullable rule at method calls?
+> Should we apply this rule to **all** Nullable-typed arguments on methods, not just optional ones, giving a value-to-Nullable rule at method calls?

+This is out of scope of this RFC